Securing CI/CD Pipelines in GitLab: Best Practices

 - Continuous Scanning: Integrate automated vulnerability scanning tools into your CI/CD pipeline to detect and remediate vulnerabilities in dependencies.

-- Dependency Management: Regularly update dependencies and utilize tools like Dependency Scanning in GitLab to identify vulnerable components.
+- Dependency Management: Regularly update dependencies and use tools like Dependency Scanning in GitLab to identify vulnerable components.

 2. Code Signing